jatin-savaliya/videosdk-docs/blog/2024-03-28-videosdk-session-analytics-dashbaord.md

 - **Left At:** Indicates the precise moment when participant left the session.
 - **Total Duration:** Total duration of participant within that session.
 - **Joining Time:** Time taken by the this participant to establish the connection.
-- **Location:** Approx. geographic location of from where the participant joined.
+- **Location:** Approx. geographic location from where the participant joined.
 - **Platform:** Specifies whether participants are using a desktop or mobile device.
 - **Device Info:** Offers details regarding the participant's device.
 - **OS:** Provides information about the participant's OS.